by Barry Newton

 While some of Darwin’s aficionados still believe life could arise through such a simple process and for lack of a better explanation some biology textbooks still muse that maybe life began in a manner similar to this, scientists involved in origin of life studies have moved beyond rice producing mice and warm prebiotic soups creating the first living cell.

 Imagine a small incremental change to an organism that is passed on to its descendants.
-Imagine these changes accumulating over vast periods of time to eventually produce an entirely new species.
+Imagine these changes accumulating over vast periods of time to eventually produce entirely new kinds of plants and animals.

 Research is now revealing that there are limits to how much an organism can change, in spite of our ability to imagine an unending progression.

-Today’s naturalistic imagination of how life arose or how species came to be will always seem feasible given our current level of ignorance.
-Without fail, all such nature-based stories regarding origins eventually lie abandoned on the pile of an outdated era’s curious speculation.
+If life did not arise by naturalistic impulses, today’s naturalistic imagination of how life arose or how new kinds of animals came to be will always seem feasible given our current level of ignorance.
+Accordingly, all such nature-based stories regarding origins will eventually lie abandoned on the pile of an outdated era’s curious speculation.

 While naturalistic stories flare then wane, the plausibility of another story simply continues to grow.
 With the discovery that functional information defying naturalistic explanation exists at the very heart of all life, the best explanation for life rests with the ancient witness – “In the beginning, God created the heavens and the earth” (Genesis 1:1).